jonathan-frazer/AI-Minecraft-Farm/readme.md

 - Do `pipenv install` if you haven't installed pipenv before
 - Do `pipenv shell` to enter into the virtual environment
 - Do `pip install -r requirements.txt` to install all the dependencies
+- Make sure to add your `.env` file with the requested keys for it to work

 Done